 No. To ensure that all students in a class have the same access to the material, course reserves cannot be renewed.

-- Assigned electronic reserve readings are available in the Course Documents tab of your blackboard site.
+- Assigned electronic reserve readings are available in the Resources module of your Brightspace site.

 - Electronic reserve readings are usually digitized print content in PDF format or links to licensed electronic resources (in most cases e-journal articles or streaming films).